Autostrada A22 (Italy): Dynamic lane

-In the section between Trento Sud and Rovereto Nord, a pilot project of the so-called "third dynamic lane", which includes the use of the breakdown lane as a normal drive lane when occurring particular situations such as traffic congestions.
+In the section between Trento South and Rovereto North, a pilot project of the so-called "third dynamic lane", which includes the use of the breakdown lane as a normal drive lane when occurring particular situations such as traffic congestions.
 This is signalled to drivers by determined lightning Variable-message signs along the route as they display green arrows if the breakdown lane is usable as a normal lane, oblique yellow arrows if the third lane is being shut down, and red crosses if the third lane is closed and can be used only in case of emergency.
-This project includes the use of the dynamic lane technique also in the segment between Bolzano Sud and Verona Nord tollbooths, where it is scheduled to take place the interchange with the third permanent lane (which is going to be built) up to the intersection with motorway A1 in Modena.
+This project includes the use of the dynamic lane technique also in the segment between Bolzano South and Verona North tollbooths, where it is scheduled to take place the interchange with the third permanent lane (which is going to be built) up to the intersection with motorway A1 in Modena.

 Third lane

-By 2016 the work for the realisation of the third motorway lane in the segment between Verona Nord toll booth and the intersection with highway A1 in Modena Nord had begun.
+By 2016 the work for the realisation of the third motorway lane in the segment between Verona North toll booth and the intersection with highway A1 in Modena North had begun.
 In this last section, the interchange will be enlarged enough to satisfy the needs of the constantly rising traffic.
 Moreover, it will be already prearranged for the future add-on towards Sassuolo (through a beltway).
 For this extension of the motorway, no land expropriations are planned to be brought.
 Instead, the already present 11 meters of central reservation between the two carriageways will be used.
 This intervention also provides for the widening of the hard shoulder of about one meter.
 Furthermore, it is planned the building of lay-by stopping places every 500 meters.

 Beltway Campogalliano-Sassuolo

 The project about the elongation of the A22 heading South, from the junction of Campogalliano to Sassuolo, 14 km long and provided with 6 tollbooths, was approved in 2005 by ANAS Governing Body.
-The beginning of the work, which was subcontracted to the temporary enterprise association Autocs (made up by Autostrada del Brennero spa, Coopsette, Impresa Pizzarotti & C., Cordioli, Edilizia Wipptal, Oberosler, and Consorzio stabile Coseam Italia), is due in May 2018.
-Works will last four years, for a total amount of 516 million euros.
+The beginning of the work, which was subcontracted to the temporary enterprise association Autocs (made up by Autostrada del Brennero spa, Coopsette, Impresa Pizzarotti & C., Cordioli, Edilizia Wipptal, Oberosler, and Consorzio stabile Coseam Italia), was due in May 2018.
+Works were to last for four years, at an estimated total cost of 516 million euros.

 The executive project provides for the realisation of 25,5 km of road in total, 14 km of which represented by the above-mentioned highway add-on Campogalliano-Sassuolo, 6 km constituting the new Rubiera south bypass (with extra 1,4 km for the joint), and 3,6 km for the joint with Modena ring road.
 Two viaducts are planned to be built to cross river Secchia (814 m) and to overpass via Emilia and Milano-Bologna railway beam (621 m), and two underground tunnels to shield the natural oasis in Colombarone di Formigine, in addition to 15 underpasses and 12 flyovers for the secondary traffic stream.